samsmithnz/AzurePipelinesToGitHubActionsConverter/README.md

 Today, you need to paste in your yaml to the text in the console application, "AzurePipelinesToGitHubActionsConverter.ConsoleApp"

 # How this works
 **Currently this only supports one-way migrations from Azure Pipelines to GitHub Actions.
-Also note that this is not translating steps at this time, just translating the infrastructure around it.
+Also note that this is translating some steps, but is just supporting the basic .NET tasks so far.
 Check the [issues](https://github.com/samsmithnz/AzurePipelinesToGitHubActionsConverter/issues) for incomplete items, or the TODO's in the source code.**

-Made with help from https://github.com/aaubry/YamlDotNet and https://en.wikipedia.org/wiki/YAML.
-- Azure Pipelines YAML docs: https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema
-- GitHub Actions YAML docs: https://help.github.com/en/articles/workflow-syntax-for-github-actions

 Yaml can be challenging.
 The wikipedia page lays out the rules nicely, but when we are talking about converting yaml to C#, there are a few things to know